 regularly for major music education and denominational conventions.
 The choir specializes

-in a cappella music from the Renaissance through modern periods as well as non-Western
+in a capella music from the Renaissance through modern periods as well as non-Western

 - Higher Ground — Higher Ground is a contemporary Christian worship ensemble that tours throughout